Magic Mike XXL-2015

 A flaw I found in the film and which I found it difficult to buy into is the implausibility of Ellen falling in love with Raven as he tries to murder her-unsuccessfully so.
 This point seems plot-driven and a way to incorporate a mainstream love story amid the thrilling film noir.

-Surely, she would find satisfaction in a romantic sense with her detective boyfriend and since the duo has no conspicuous problems, the love between her and Raven is all the more inexplicable.
+Indeed, she would find satisfaction in a romantic sense with her detective boyfriend since the duo has no conspicuous problems.
+The love between her and Raven is all the more inexplicable.
 Still- sparks do indeed fly on-screen.

-An action-packed crime affair, This Gun for Hire laid a crisp blueprint for film noir and hitmen, action types films for decades to come and I admire it for this reason.
+An action-packed crime affair, This Gun for Hire (1942) laid a crisp blueprint for film noir, hitmen, and action-type films for decades to come, and I admire it for this reason.